-How to Find Your Undertone
+How to Identify Your Undertone

 There are a few tried-and-true tests to help you figure out your undertone.

 Grab a pure white piece of clothing or even just a piece of white paper.
 In bright, natural light, hold the item up to your face.
 If your skin looks pink or rosy by comparison, you're cool toned.
 If your face looks more yellow, your undertone is warm.
-If you feel you look better in off-white or creamy hues rather than stark white, that's another telltale sign that you may be warm toned.
+If you feel you look better in off-white or creamy hues rather than stark white, that's another telltale sign that you may be warm-toned.
 If you can wear both colors without feeling like you look washed out, you may have a neutral undertone.